vboxme/Portable-VirtualBox/ReadMe.txt

 Changelog of Starter:

+Version 6.4.4
+- Added russian - thanks @SnakeSel
+- Fixed minor bugs in the AutoIt-Script

+Version 6.4.3
+- Fixed minor bugs in the AutoIt-Script

 Version 6.4.2
 - Bug fixed of the automatic replacement of absolute paths in relative paths, in the VirtualBox.xml